Advanced Training Partnerships

 ATPs were developed in response to domestic and global pressures on food production systems, recognising that investment in high-level skills training will support the UK agri-food sector to respond resiliently to food security challenges.

 In 2010, a cross-departmental government report from the Food Research Partnership Skills Sub-Group, assessed the current status of high-level skills in the UK agri-food sector (see downloads), some key findings of which were:

 - The immediate and urgent need in agriculture and food sectors is to increase the skills levels of current owners, managers and workers

 - A concerted effort to increase the professionalisation of the sectors is necessary to enable them to respond to the increasingly complex world in which food is produced and consumed

 Although high-level skills are reported to be endangered, the UK is in a good position to capitalise on the expertise of the research base, and so recommendations for us to initiate ATPs led to a funding call for training partnerships that would work with industry to deliver training in the agri-food sector.

 ATPs will provide postgraduate level professional development in agri-food for a large number of industry specialists across the UK.
 Employees in the sector will be supported to develop the skills necessary to ensure the UK continues to make significant contributions towards national and global food security.

-There are four partnerships worth approximately £13M within the ATP initiative.
+There are three partnerships worth approximately £13M within the ATP initiative.
 Bringing together companies with research and training organisations, each are formal, sustainable collaborations between end users and providers of high-level skills in the agri-food sector.